gregoryguillou/terraform-api/docs/CONCEPT.md

 ## Architecture overview

+The @next release of `terraform-api` is a reboot.
+Its goal is to revisit the concepts in many ways to provide a cleaner stack.
+It also aim to make it more reliable and easier to manage and diagnose.
+The @next release will be written with Go and run on Kubernetes.

 Terraform API is able to create/update and destroy several set of resources in parallel.
 It can run the `terraform` commands in the same `directory` of the same project but with different `workspace` and at